rey/reyhan.org/_posts/2012-06-25-random-commands.md

 	git stash save "your message here"

-See a list of changes the next GIT PUSH will do
+See a list of changes the next GIT PUSH will make

 	git diff --name-status origin/your-branch